-Native salamanders cannot be collected or used as bait.
+Native salamanders and snakes cannot be collected or used as bait.

 No aquatic insect (or any insect that lives in the water during any of its life stages) shall be taken from waters inhabited by trout, or from the banks of those waters at anytime.